-Jennifer Lava lives in Austin, Texas, where she worked for years in retail and administrative positions in both the public and private sectors.
+Jennifer Lava (she/her/hers) lives in Austin, Texas, where she worked for years in retail and administrative positions in both the public and private sectors.
 Some of these jobs included working for the State of Texas, local real estate developers, and a custom frame shop.
 These positions taught her about customer service, records retention, preserving art and memorabilia, and what kept her most on her toes was working with people with demanding standards.

 Jennifer has been researching her own family’s history using Ancestry.com since 2009.
 However, her interest in this research began in elementary school when her class did a unit on family trees.
 Her interest evolved further in college, where she majored in history and took a course in doing family history research.

 Before starting her organizing business, her career experiences also contributed to Jennifer’s passion for history and saving precious memories.
 She worked for the Texas State Preservation Board, where she could help preserve the history and artifacts of the State Capitol Building and the Texas State History Museum.
 Later she worked in a custom frame shop, assisting people in preserving and displaying their art and memorabilia.

 From all her working experiences, she realized that “the other duties as assigned” were the ones she liked the best.
 So, in 2006, Jennifer turned it into her own business.
 She works with creative and not so creative people who are ready for a one of a kind organizing system for their home or office that reflects their uniqueness.
 She also speaks to women’s groups, civic organizations, and others ready to make something great happen in their work and life.